HOW TO FIRE YOUR REAL ESTATE AGENT

 YOU DON’T OWE THEM ANYTHING, BUT YOU DO OWE YOURSELF AND YOUR FAMILY THE BEST!

 After all, you most likely don’t hate this person or wish them ill, you just deserve the best and they’re not the best for you.
-HERE is an article on how to find a quality real estate agent.

 BUT WHAT IF I SIGNED A BUYER AGENCY AGREEMENT???–